pyepics/pyepics/doc/pv.rst

    :type  force:  ``True``/``False``
    :rtype:    ``True``/``False``

-.. method:: add_callback(callback=None[, **kw])
+.. method:: add_callback(callback=None[, index=None , [**kw]])

    adds a user-defined callback routine to be run on each change event for this PV.
 Returns the integer *index*  for the callback.

    :param callback: user-supplied function to run when PV changes.
    :type callback: None or callable
+   :param index: identifying key for this callback :type index:: None (integer will be produced) or immutable
    :param kw: additional keyword/value arguments to pass to each execution of the callback.
    :rtype:  integer

-   Note that multiple callbacks can be defined.
-When a PV changes, all callbacks will be executed in the order of their indices.
+   Note that multiple callbacks can be defined, each having its own index (a dictionary key, typically an integer).
+When a PV changes, all the defined callbacks will be executed.
+They will be called in order (by sorting  the keys of the :attr:`callbacks` dictionary)

    See also: :attr:`callbacks`  attribute, :ref:`pv-callbacks-label`

 .. method:: remove_callback(index=None)

-   remove a user-defined callback routine.
+   remove a user-defined callback routine using supplied

-   :param index: index of user-supplied function, as returned by  :meth:`add_callback`, and also to key value for this callback in the  :attr:`callbacks` dictionary.
+   :param index: index of user-supplied function, as returned by :meth:`add_callback`,
+        and also to key for  this callback in the  :attr:`callbacks` dictionary.
    :type index: None or integer
    :rtype:  integer